 David Kahn has been Executive Director of the North American Montessori Teachers’ Association for more than thirty years.
 He has seventeen years of Montessori teaching experience, twelve of them as teaching principal at Ruffing Montessori School (Cleveland Heights, OH).
 Mr. Kahn was founding director of the Hershey Montessori School adolescent program on the farm in Huntsburg, Ohio, an internationally acclaimed Montessori model for adolescent education.
 He now serves as founding director of Montessori High School at University Circle (Cleveland, OH).
 Additionally, he consults with schools throughout North America that are beginning Montessori farm schools or high schools.
 He also developed a summer institute titled A Montessori Orientation to Adolescent Studies to help teachers specializing in working with students ages 12-18.
 Mr. Kahn holds a BA in fine arts and classics from the University of Notre Dame (IN) as well as the AMI Montessori Elementary diploma from Bergamo, Italy.

 Kathy Minardi is Head of School at Aidan Montessori School in Washington, D.C.
 Aidan serves 200 children, toddler through upper elementary.
-Kathy has been an educator for forty-four years, thirty-six of which have been as a school leader in Ohio, Florida, and Washington, D.C.
+Kathy has been an educator for forty-four years, thirty-nine of which have been as a school leader in Ohio, Florida, and Washington, D.C.
 She holds a BA in English Education from St. Olaf College and an MA in English Literature/Education from the University of Wisconsin, Madison.
 Throughout her leadership career she has had a strong focus on creating healthy school communities where communications and adult interactions are congruent with the school’s mission and values.

 Katy Myers is currently the founding principal of Denver Montessori Junior/Senior High School located in Denver, CO.
 In addition Katy consults with schools throughout the U.S..
 Katy was a founding parent of Compass Montessori, a pre-K through 12th grade public Montessori charter school in Golden, CO where she served as the business manager and assistant head of school for four years and head of school for six years.
 Katy’s educational background includes elementary Montessori diploma (AMI), adolescent Montessori certification (NAMTA), a B.S. in speech and economics from Northwestern University, and an M.Ed from Arizona State University in education administration and supervision.